exadel-inc/esl/src/core/README.md

 ## Description:

 [UIPRoot](#uip-plugin) contains [UIPStateModel](#uip-state-model) getter.
 It also allows [UIPPlugin](#uip-plugin) elements
 subscribing to model changes (or unsubscribing from them).
-More details can be found in [UIPPlugin](#uip-plugin) docs.
+More details can be found in [UIPPlugin](#uip-plugin) section.

 ## Example: